 (a) Rights on assets under concession

-The construction work in progress at the Statement of Financial Position date is measured based on the state of advancement of the work in accordance with IAS 11 and this amount is reported in the income statement line “Revenues for works on assets under concession".
+The construction work in progress at the reporting date is measured based on the state of advancement of the work in accordance with IFRS 15 and this amount is reported in the income statement line "Revenues for works on assets under concession".

 Restoration or replacement works are not capitalised and are included in the estimate of the restoration and replacement provision as outlined below.

 Assets under concession are amortised over the duration of the concession, as it is expected that the future economic benefits of the asset will be utilised by the lessee.

 The accumulated amortisation provision and the restoration and replacement provision ensure the adequate coverage of the following charges of restoration and replacement of the components subject to wear and tear of the assets under concession.

 Where events arise which indicate a reduction in the value of these intangible assets, the difference between the present value and the recovery value is recognised in the income statement.

 Trademarks and licenses are amortised on a straight-line basis over the estimated useful life.

 Software costs are amortised on a straight-line basis over three years, while software programme maintenance costs are charged to the income statement when incurred.